ziir/timtech.blog/posts/setting-up-this-blog-quickly-with-eleventy.md

 ### Wrapping things up

 While it's usually best to weigh the pros and cons of available options before committing to either of them, sometimes it really is fine to just try it, move forward and adapt along the way, even if the first results are far from perfection.

-_Note: please do not build your startup's app the same way I built this blog._